Rebalance the indexer cluster

 You can rebalance the data for all indexes or for just a single index.
 In addition, you can set a timeout for the rebalancing.

-To rebalance the data, run this CLI command on the master node:
+To rebalance the data, run this CLI command on the manager node:

 splunk rebalance cluster-data -action start [-searchable true] [-index index_name] [-max_runtime interval_in_minutes]